BiffWebster/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-For my project, we will praise the Dark Lord in the form of a simple web-based app.
-I will include a (or perhaps several) simple games, a comments section, videos and I havern't decided what else yet.
+For my project, I will be creating a simple metal news site.
+Site will feature user-submitted news, videos, blogs and community.
+This overview does not require more than a sentence and I resent being expected to write two paagraphs about it.
 ### Features
 Login
 Social media connectivity